 520 NW Davis St, Suite 215

-Cascade AIDS Project (CAP), the oldest and largest AIDS Service Organization (ASO) in Oregon and Southwest Washington, is committed to preventing HIV infections, supporting and empowering people living with or affected by HIV and eliminating HIV-related stigma and health disparities.
+Cascade AIDS Project (CAP), the oldest and largest AIDS Service Organization (ASO) in Oregon and Southwest Washington, is committed to preventing HIV infections, supporting and empowering all people with or affected by HIV, reduce stigma, and provide the LGBTQ+ community with compassionate healthcare.
 Learn more about us at http://www.cascadeaids.org/.

-• Bachelor’s Degree in human/social services field (social work, public or community health, psychology) or related field or equivalent experience
+• Two (2) years of relevant work experience (i.e. community health, social services, insurance, etc.) or One (1) year experience of relevant work experience combined with a Bachelor’s Degree in human/social services field (social work, public or community health, psychology) or related field

-• Demonstrated ability to effectively collaborate with community stakeholders
+• Previous experience conducting community organizing or community outreach and demonstrated ability to effectively collaborate with community stakeholders

 • Ability to work independently with accountability and exercise sound judgment, discretion and professionalism at all times